mna/0value/posts/introducing agora: a dynamic, embeddable programming language built with Go.md

 ## The stdlib

-The standard library is quite minimal at the moment.
-This is because things are likely to change and evolve quite a bit, with some features that may alter how best to write the API, so I don't want to have too much retrofitting to do.
+The standard library offers minimal support at the moment.
+This is because things are likely to change and evolve quite a bit, with some features that may alter how best to write the API, so I don't want to invest too heavily in it for now.

 Also, it is currently unknown how people may use this language (or *if* it will be used, period - although regardless I will surely keep at it, it's just too much fun!), so I focused on building the minimal set to be able to write useful programs, but really not much more.
 The native API makes it trivial to write modules in userland, so it seems like a good option to see what's useful before vetting them into the stdlib.